-It’s Awakening’s narrative that initially sucks you in, and never fails to maintain its grasp.
+It’s the narrative in Fire Emblem Awakening that initially sucks you in and never fails to maintain its grasp.
 Dark, ominous and largely compelling, you’ll soon sympathise with the kingdom of Ylisse’s plight, with the plot largely echoing the sombre tone seen within Advance Wars: Days of Ruin.

 Wary that the neighbouring Plegia is acting peculiarly, Ylisse struggles to retain the peace that it has always striven to achieve.
 Its prince, Chrom, leads the Shepherds, a band of soldiers that are used to scout such threats, yet with the arrival of an unholy force dubbed the Risen, the already turbulent era looks set to worsen.

-You’ll firstly enter Avatar creation, crafting a customisable character that plays an integral role within the game’s storyline, and who also fights alongside Chrom’s Shepherds.
+You’ll firstly enter Avatar creation, crafting a customisable character that plays an integral role in the game’s storyline, and who also fights alongside Chrom’s Shepherds.

 After witnessing dire events in the future, you awaken to find your own character suffering from amnesia.
 Having pleaded ignorance to your own identity, Chrom believes your innocence and asks that you join his motley crew, to which you naturally agree.